B-tree: Insertion and deletion

+Comparison to other trees

+Because a range of child nodes is permitted, B-trees do not need re-balancing as frequently as other self-balancing search trees, but may waste some space since nodes are not entirely full.

-B-trees have substantial advantages over alternative implementations when the time to access the data of a node greatly exceeds the time spent processing that data, because then the cost of accessing the node may be amortized over multiple operations within the node.
-This usually occurs when the node data are in secondary storage such as disk drives.
-By maximizing the number of keys within each internal node, the height of the tree decreases and the number of expensive node accesses is reduced.
-In addition, rebalancing of the tree occurs less often.
+B-trees have substantial advantages over alternative implementations when the time to access the data of a node greatly exceeds the time spent processing that data, because the cost of accessing the node may then be amortized over multiple operations within the node.
+This usually occurs when the node data are stored in secondary storage, such as disk drives.
+By maximizing the number of keys within each internal node, the height of the tree decreases, and the number of expensive node accesses is reduced.
+In addition, rebalancing of the tree occurs less frequently.
 The maximum number of child nodes depends on the information that must be stored for each child node and the size of a full disk block or an analogous size in secondary storage.
 While 2–3 B-trees are easier to explain, practical B-trees using secondary storage need a large number of child nodes to improve performance.

 Variants

-The term B-tree may refer to a specific design or it may refer to a general class of designs.
+The term B-tree may refer to a specific design or a general class of designs.
 In the narrow sense, a B-tree stores keys in its internal nodes but need not store those keys in the records at the leaves.
 The general class includes variations such as the B+ tree, the B* tree and the B*+ tree.